 By Maria Pennisi, Race Director

-I’ll never forget the moment in August of 2001, when I first learned my father was diagnosed with Leukemia.
+I’ll never forget the moment I first learned my father was diagnosed with Leukemia.
 Knowing nothing about the illness at that time, I honestly remember my first thought foolishly being “he’ll be ok; at least it’s not cancer.”

 How wrong I was.